amazonpay-labs/amazonpay-sample-app-v2/android/README_swv2app.md

 # Techniques to launch apps from Secure WebView
-In this sample application, we use "Applinks" and "Intent" to launch the application from Secure WebView, which have the following merits and demerits respectively.
+In this sample application, we use "Applinks" and "Intent" to launch the application from Secure WebView, which have the following pros and cons respectively.
 - Applinks
-  - Merit : Secure because you can launch the specified mobile app without fail.
+  - Pros : Secure because you can launch the specified mobile app without fail.
-  - Demerit : Triggered only when the user taps the Link.
+  - Cons : Triggered only when the user taps the Link.
 - Intent
-  - Merit : Can be triggered from JavaScript
+  - Pros : Can be triggered from JavaScript
-  - Demerit : Due to the way it works, the risk that a malicious app will be launched instead cannot be completely eliminated.
+  - Cons : Due to the way it works, the risk that a malicious app will be launched instead cannot be completely eliminated.

 In this sample application, we have taken these characteristics into consideration and utilized each of them.
 Each of them is explained below.